fbpx

 Beyond the value of a strong mentor-mentee relationship, the project’s impact beyond the College was also meaningful, Weber said.
 “We worked on a project that reached outside and beyond Wooster.
 We were involved in a project that makes Wittgenstein’s works publicly accessible and spans different regions of the globe, different points in time and across decades and continents.”

-Posted in Experiential Learning, Magazine, News on July 1, 2024.
+Posted in Experiential Learning, Homepage Featured, News on July 1, 2024.

 Related Posts